 As well as the jobs listed below, there are plenty of indoor sowings you can start now, before transferring to the allotment later in the year.
 This includes sowing tomatoes, globe artichokes and sprouting broccoli in a propagator, while Brussels sprouts, leeks, onions and spinach can all be sown under cover.
+Want to grow get these seeds off to an early, flying start?
+Check out our guide to the best heated propagators, garden cold frames and garden cloches.
+If you're keen to get going, here are a few of our favourites:

 Discover seven allotment jobs for February, below.